rotaractbasaveshwaranagar/rotaractbasaveshwaranagar.github.io/content/english/upcoming_events/world-elephant-day.md

 **Last date to submit: 10th August 2021**

-We are goig to pledge not to buy or sell anything made from Ivory and spread awareness on coexisting with the Humble Giants of Nature. 🐘
+We are going to pledge not to buy or sell anything made from Ivory and spread awareness on coexisting with the Humble Giants of Nature. 🐘

 Mark your calendar for the 14th of August 2021 for an exciting Webinar and the grand finale